microsoft/promptflow/README.md

 ## Tutorial 🏃‍♂️

-Prompt Flow is a tool designed to **facilitate high quality LLM-native apps to production**, the development process in prompt flow follows these steps: develop a flow, improve the flow quality, deploy the flow to production.
+Prompt Flow is a tool designed to **build high quality LLM apps**, the development process in prompt flow follows these steps: develop a flow, improve the flow quality, deploy the flow to production.

 ### Develop your own LLM apps